AzzoDude/bes/README.md

-# Bethesda Master Binary Database (BESM) Format Specification
+# Binary Elder Scrolls (BES) Format Specification

-BESM is an optimized, read-aligned, binary database file format designed to replace or alternate with the traditional sequential Bethesda Master (`.esm` / `.esp` / `.esl`) file structure.
+BES is an optimized, read-aligned, binary database file format designed to replace or alternate with the traditional sequential Bethesda Master (`.esm` / `.esp` / `.esl`) file structure.

-By reorganizing records into structured, fixed-size data blocks and isolating variable-length data, BESM enables constant-time $O(1)$ random access to any record field directly from disk or memory mapping.
+By reorganizing records into structured, fixed-size data blocks and isolating variable-length data, BES enables constant-time $O(1)$ random access to any record field directly from disk or memory mapping.

 ---

 ## High-Level Binary Layout

-A compiled BESM file is structured into five distinct segments:
+A compiled BES file is structured into five distinct segments:

 ```text
 ┌────────────────────────────────────────┐